privacybydesign/irmago/README.md

 For the unit tests it only matters that the SMTP server itself is running and accepts emails, but MailHog additionally comes with a webinterface showing incoming emails.
 By default this runs at <http://localhost:8025>.

-### Running the tests manually
+### Running the tests

+In case you chose to start PostgreSQL and MailHog using `docker-compose`, you first need to start these services:

+    docker-compose up

-After installing PostgreSQL and MailHog, the tests can be run using:
+When PostgreSQL and MailHog are running, the tests can be run using:

     go test -p 1 ./...

 * The option `./...` makes sure all tests are run.
 You can also limit the number of tests by only running the tests from a single directory or even from a single file, for example only running all tests in the directory `./internal/sessiontest`.
 When you only want to execute one single test, for example the `TestDisclosureSession` test, you can do this by adding the option `-run TestDisclosureSession`.
 * The option `-p 1` is necessary to prevent parallel execution of tests.
 Most tests use file manipulation and therefore tests can interfere.

-### Running the tests using Docker
+### Running without PostgreSQL, MailHog or Docker

+If installing PostgreSQL, MailHog or Docker is not an option for you, then you can exclude all tests that use those by additionally passing `--tags=local_tests`:

+    go test -p 1 --tags=local_tests ./...

+### Running without Go

-You can run the tests using the command below.
+You can also run the tests fully in Docker using the command below.
+This is useful when you don't want to install the Go compiler locally.
 By default, all tests are run one-by-one without parallel execution.

     docker-compose run test